 - Reverse Thinking.
 Think about what everyone will typically do in your situation.
 Then do the opposite.

 - Counteraction Busting.
 What counteracting forces are you facing in your scenario?
 For example, if you want to increase traffic to your website, two counteracting forces may be the number of ads you put and the pageviews of your site.
 The more ads you put, the more users will likely be annoyed and surf away.
 What can you do such that the counteraction no longer exists or the counteraction is no longer an issue?
-Some solutions may be 1) Get ads that are closely related to the theme of your site 2) Get contextual ads that are part of your content rather than separate, and so on.
+Some solutions may be to 1) Get ads that are closely related to the theme of your site, 2) Get contextual ads that are part of your content rather than separate, and so on.

 - Resource Availability.
 What if money, time, people, supplies are not issues at all?
 What if you can ask for whatever you want and have it happen?
 What will you do?

 - Drivers Analysis.
 What are the forces that help drive you forward in your situation?
-What are the forces that are acting against you?
+What are the forces acting against you?
 Think about how you can magnify the former and reduce/eliminate the latter.

 - Exaggeration.
 Exaggerate your goal and see how you will deal with it now.
 Enlarge it: What if it is 10 times its current size?
 100 times?
 1000 times?
 Shrink it: What if it is 1/10 its current size?
 1/100?
 1/1000?
 Multiply it: What if you have 10 of these goals now?
 100?
 1000?